 Iceland highlands are best explored across mountain roads Kjölur and Sprengisandur in the summer months.
 Reykjavik has easily accessible yet challenging woodland trails and trail runs at Heiðmörk, Mosfellsbaer, Hafnarfjordur, Reykjadalur in Hveragerdi and Mt.
 Esja.
 Akureyri in north Iceland has structured running paths.
 The trails of Kjarnaskogur and on Súlur mountain around Akureyri are well recognised.

 Bikers take the Ring Road the well-known highway number 1 with marked paths that runs around the country.
+Route 1 or the Ring Road is a national road in Iceland that runs around the entire Iceland and connects most of the inhabited parts of the country with a multitude of bridges and tunnels.
+It is the major highway in Iceland connecting most of the towns including Reykjavik and is an indispensable passage in complete advanced guide to Iceland.
 Protective clothing is bare essential.
 The uninhabited highlands of Landmannalaugar is a must do.

 Icelanders has a bounty of natural hot springs, boiling mud pools, spurting geysers and geothermal lagoons such as the famous Blue Lagoon and Mývatn Nature Baths with high silicate minerals have revitalising effect on the skin in a luxury spa setting.
 Blue Lagoon or Bláa Lónið is in Grindavík on the Reykjanes Peninsula in south-western Iceland with proximity to Keflavík International Airport and Reykjavík.